A God-given Gift

 The Bible never says anything specifically about being joined in matrimony "in the heart."
 If this means emotional affection is required, this often came after the ceremony, not before (cf. Genesis 24:67).
 Consensual agreement must be involved before a marriage occurs.

-It should be noted that a couple who lives together and has sex, without the benefit of making their vows of love publically known and official, is living in sin (called 'fornication' in the King James Translation).
+It should be noted that a couple who lives together and has sex, without the benefit of making their vows of love publicly known and official, is living in sin (an act known as fornication in the King James Translation).
 A sexual relationship, even if it ultimately culminates in a marriage, is still wrong in the sight of God.

 Important scriptures related to marriage include Genesis 2:18, 21 - 24, Malachi 2:14 - 15, 1Corinthians 7:1 - 17, Ephesians 5:22 - 33, Colossians 3:18 - 19, Hebrews 13:4, and 1Peter 3:1 - 7 among many others.